 For more information on courses invoiced on a modular fee basis, please read our tuition fee policy.

 There are some instances where additional fees may apply.
 Depending on your chosen course, you may need to pay additional costs, for example for field trips.
 Learn more about additional fees.

 If you’re domiciled in the UK, you can typically apply to your relevant funding body for help with living costs.
 This usually takes the form of student loans, grants or bursaries, and the amount awarded depends upon your personal circumstances and household income.

 EU and overseas students won’t normally be able to claim living support through SAAS or other UK public funding bodies.
 You should contact the relevant authority in your country to find out if you’re eligible to receive support.

 We aim to be as flexible as possible, and offer a wide range of payment methods - including the option to pay fees by instalments.
 Learn more about how to pay

-Into Headship – one of the core components of this MSc – will be a mandatory qualification for candidates applying for head teacher positions in Scotland from 2020.
+The PG Certificate Into Headship enables candidates to demonstrate the Standard for Headship and is accredited by the General Teaching Council for Scotland.
+Into Headship – one of the core components of this Masters – will be a mandatory qualification for candidates applying for head teacher positions in Scotland from 2020.

 Additionally, after graduating from the course you may also wish to pursue further studies in the form of a Doctorate in Education.